Attorney Manolo Olaso (email: firstname.lastname@example.org)

 In addition to civil litigation, Mr. Olaso also represents clients in licensing hearings, including driver's license suspension hearings.
 He is also responsible for the office's appellate practice.
-He has argued and prevailed in front of California's Third District Court of Appeal in Sacramento and the United States Ninth Circuit Court of Appeal in San Francisco.
+He has argued and/or prevailed in front of California's Third District Court of Appeal in Sacramento and the United States Ninth Circuit Court of Appeal in San Francisco.

-The following is a small sample of Mr. Olaso's noteworthy cases.
+The following is a small sample of Mr. Olaso's noteworthy cases:

-Eastern District of California (agreed-upon district for potential private arbitration): negotiated large settlement for two female employees, formerly of Sacramento-area automobile dealership, who claimed sexual harassment and retaliatory termination after they said management ignored their complaints that a salesperson was repeatedly making sexually suggestive comments and sexual advances.
+Eastern District of California (agreed-upon district for potential private arbitration): Negotiated large settlement for two female employees, formerly of Sacramento-area automobile dealership, who claimed sexual harassment and retaliatory termination after they said management ignored their complaints that a salesperson was repeatedly making sexually suggestive comments and sexual advances.
 (2017)

-Eastern District of California: litigated favorable settlement for computer engineering college student/Intel Corporation intern (Folsom) who claimed false arrest and excessive force (taser) by law enforcement officers from the City of Rancho Cordova/County of Sacramento.
+Eastern District of California: Litigated favorable settlement for computer engineering college student/Intel Corporation intern (Folsom) who claimed false arrest and excessive force (taser) by law enforcement officers from the City of Rancho Cordova/County of Sacramento.
 (2014)

-Northern District of California: litigated favorable settlement for California correctional officer who claimed racial discrimination by his supervisors at San Quentin prison when he said they engaged in a sustained campaign of unwarranted discipline and disparagement of his work in an effort to deny him promotion and get him to quit his career.
+Northern District of California: Litigated favorable settlement for California correctional officer who claimed racial discrimination by his supervisors at San Quentin prison when he said they engaged in a sustained campaign of unwarranted discipline and disparagement of his work in an effort to deny him promotion and get him to quit his career.
 (2014)

-Northern District of California: litigated large settlement for former desk clerk at well-known San Jose/Silicon Valley hotel who claimed sexual harassment when she said her supervisors repeatedly stared at her in a sexual manner, made sexual comments, criticized her work because she had rejected sexual advances, and attempted to kiss her.
+Northern District of California: Litigated large settlement for former desk clerk at well-known San Jose/Silicon Valley hotel who claimed sexual harassment when she said her supervisors repeatedly stared at her in a sexual manner, made sexual comments, criticized her work because she had rejected sexual advances, and attempted to kiss her.
 (2012)

-Third District Court of Appeal: filed appeal and overturned erroneous criminal sentence handed down in Sacramento Superior Court, thereby winning an 8-month sentence reduction in a felony burglary case.
+Third District Court of Appeal: Filed appeal and overturned erroneous criminal sentence handed down in Sacramento Superior Court, thereby winning an 8-month sentence reduction in a felony burglary case.
 (2012)